 Please seek legal and tax advise

+from qualified professionals.
 David Lee Walker is NOT a Tax or Legal Professional.
 David Lee Walker is a real estate agent and his job is bring Buyers and Sellers togetter.

 Please seek legal advise and or tax advise